 The polyurethane bulk grain bins are particularly well-suited to high moisture materials like corn and soybeans.

 Barn World, your online livestock supply and cattle guard headquarters.
 Call (720) 238-2190 or visit www.barnworld.com today!

 Barn World now carries a large selection of Poly Grain Bins.

-Poly Grain Bins are a fantastic feed bin design and are perfect for handling high moisture soybeans, corn and granular materials.
-These feed bins are a polyethylene grain bin constructed with a high-density polyethylene they won’t corrode or rust. and will always be attractive and clean.
+Poly Grain Bins are a fantastic feed bin design and are perfect for handling high moisture soybeans, corn, and granular materials.
+These feed bins are polyethylene bins constructed with high-density polyethylene so they won’t corrode or rust. and will always be attractive and clean.

 Grain Bin Description

 The interior surface is a very smooth two-piece construction that reduces bridging.
 There are no rivets and grain-clogging seams to contend with.
 The translucent polyethylene allows you to visually check the material line from the outside.